Mathematical Sciences (MA)

-Optimization and simulation methods are being used as effective tools in many environments that involve decision making.
-This is a course that covers classical and modern optimization techniques used today in a business environment.
-Specifically, the focus will be on linear and nonlinear programming techniques with applications, as well as elective topics selected from game theory, agent based modeling and modern simulation and optimization techniques.
-Examples of application areas of optimization include portfolio selection in finance, airline crew scheduling in transportation industry, resource allocation in healthcare industry, minimizing the cost of an advertising campaign in marketing.
+Optimization and simulation methods are being used as effective tools in many environments that involve decision-making.
+This course covers classical and modern optimization techniques used today in a business environment.
+Specifically, the focus will be on linear and nonlinear programming techniques with applications, as well as elective topics selected from game theory, agent-based modeling, and modern simulation and optimization techniques.
+Examples of application areas of optimization include portfolio selection in finance, airline crew scheduling in the transportation industry, resource allocation in healthcare industry, and minimizing the cost of an advertising campaign in marketing.

 MA 611 Time Series Analysis (3 credits)

-Examines methods for analyzing time series.
+This course examines methods for analyzing time series.
 In many data modeling situations, observations are collected at different points in time and are correlated.
 Such time series data cannot typically be modeled using traditional regression analysis methods.
-This course provides a survey of various time series modeling approaches including regression, smoothing and decomposition models, Box-Jenkins analysis and its extensions and other modeling techniques commonly used , such as quantile estimation and value at risk.
-Makes use of statistical packages such as SAS, JMP, R andor SPSS.
+This course provides a survey of various time series modeling approaches, including regression, smoothing and decomposition models, Box-Jenkins analysis and its extensions, and other modeling techniques commonly used, such as quantile estimation and value at risk.
+It makes use of statistical packages such as SAS, JMP, R andor SPSS.